-This RBC[TM] document is part of a series providing background on our marketplace, workplace, community and environmental policies and programs, our economic impact, as well as our overall approach to business integrity, corporate responsibility and reporting.
-The "About" series supplements our Annual Report to Shareholders, as well as our ongoing corporate responsibility performance metrics on rbc.com.
+This is part of a series providing background on our marketplace, workplace, community and environmental policies and programs, our economic impact, as well as our overall approach to business integrity, corporate responsibility and reporting.
+It supplements our RBC® Annual Report to Shareholders, as well as our ongoing corporate responsibility performance metrics on rbc.com.